 Q65.
 Explain Google Trends.

 Ans.
 It is another very useful service by Google, which monitors the popularity of a keyword in a particular region for a particular period.
-Google Trends makes use of real-time search data to understand user behavior.
+Google Trends makes use of real-time search data to understand user behaviour.

 Q66.
 Which type of website is good for SEO purposes?